31 Spooky Bat Facts for Kids (and Adults)

 Some Bats Use Echolocation to Find Food

-Due to their poor eyesight, many bats use echolocation to find their prey.
+Due to their poor eyesight, many bats use echolocation to find their prey, a lot like dolphins do.

 They make a high-pitched sound that humans cannot hear.
 It travels over the air, and when it hits an object, say an insect, the sound bounces back to the bat that can then locate that object.